The Tragedy of Antony and Cleopatra Transformation Quotes

 Which in the scuffles of great fights hath burst

-The buckles on his breast, reneges all temper,
+The buckles on his breast, reneges all temper

 And is become the bellows and the fan

-To cool a gipsy's lust.
+To cool a gypsy's lust.

-with eunuchs fanning her.)
+with Eunuchs fanning her.

 Look where they come!